mb0/xelf-old/DESIGN.md

 selects the appropriate environment.
 The environments implement a simple method to indicate whether they support one of the special prefixes.

-The tilde '~' prefix is used for schema lookups and is followed by a model name that is usually qualified by its schema name or needs a context that can infer a default schema.
+The tilde '~' prefix qualifies a type and must be followed by a symbol in an expression context.
+The type is either a basic type or a schema type, that needs to be looked up.

 Starting dots '.' are used for data lookups.
 The dot starts a relative path to a data scope.
 One dot represents the immediate data scope's literal, each additional dot moves one data scope up.
 If the